Thursday, July 21

 Learn facts about Maryland for kids.

 Have you ever visited Maryland before?
-Maybe you live there?
+You could live there.
 Whichever it may be, you can discover some cool facts about Maryland here!
 I love learning cool facts about all of the different states.
 I would like to share some of those cool facts with you!
-Every Thursday I will be posting cool facts about each of the fifty states in the United States.
+Every Thursday, I will post cool facts about each of the fifty states in the United States.
 The states will be done in alphabetical order!
-Last week we posted facts about Maine.
-This week we are posting cool facts about Maryland.
-You will learn facts about Maryland's state flag, bird, and many other state facts.
+Last week, we posted facts about Maine.
+This week, we are posting cool facts about Maryland.
+You will learn about Maryland's state flag, bird, and other facts.
 Only 30 more states to go!

-Did you know that Maryland was the seventh (7th) state to join the union?
+Did you know Maryland was the seventh (7th) state to join the union?
 Yes, that is correct!
 Maryland officially joined the union on April 28, 1788!
 Maryland is located in the Northeast (Mid-Atlantic) region of the United States.
-Maryland is bordered by four (4) states: Delaware, Pennsylvania, Virginia, West Virginia.
+Maryland is bordered by four (4) states: Delaware, Pennsylvania, Virginia, and West Virginia.
 Maryland is also bordered by the Atlantic Ocean.
 Maryland is the forty-second (42nd) largest state in the United States.
 Maryland is a small state.
-There are about 6,165,129 people that live in Maryland.
+There are about 6,165,000 people who live in Maryland.

 Maryland famous person alert:

 Did you know that Edgar Allan Poe lived in Baltimore, Maryland?
-Edgar Allan Poe is a famous writer.
-He is best known for his poetry.
+He is a famous writer best known for his poetry.

 Facts about Maryland:

-1. A few things Maryland is known for are: blue crabs, one of the first 13 colonies, and Ocean City’s boardwalk.
-A few of the nicknames for the state of Maryland are: the Free State, the Old Line State, and Little America.
+1. A few things Maryland is known for are blue crabs, one of the first 13 colonies, and Ocean City’s boardwalk.
+A few nicknames for Maryland are the Free State, the Old Line State, and Little America.
 The Maryland state motto is Fatti maschii, parole femine.
-The motto is an Italian phrase that means strong deeds, gentle words or manly deeds, womanly words.
+The motto is an Italian phrase that means strong deeds, gentle words, manly deeds, and womanly words.
 The Maryland state motto was adopted sometime in 1776.
 The abbreviation for Maryland is MD.

-2. The capital of Maryland is Annapolis.
-Annapolis officially became the capital of Maryland sometime in 1694.
+2. Maryland's capital is Annapolis, which officially became the capital sometime in 1694.
 In 1694, Annapolis was called Anne Arundel Town.
-Annapolis has an estimated population of about 39,241 people.
+Annapolis has an estimated population of about 40,640 people.

 3. The state bird of Maryland is the Baltimore oriole.
-The Baltimore oriole was chosen as the state bird for Maryland in 1947.
+It was chosen as the state bird in 1947.
 The Baltimore oriole has a black back, head, and neck area with a bright orange color on its chest and underneath area.
 It has black wings with streaks of white on them and a black tail.
-The Baltimore oriole is a very beautiful bird.
+The Baltimore oriole is a magnificent bird.

 5. Maryland’s state flag was officially adopted on March 9, 1904.
 Maryland’s state flag is divided into four equal quadrants.
-The flag features the coat of arms of the Calvert family who founded Maryland.
+The flag features the coat of arms of the Calvert family, which founded Maryland.
 It has a red and white cross in two of the four quadrants.
 The flag has gold and black colors that form a cross in the other two quadrants of the flag.

-6. Some crops that are grown in Maryland are: corn, cucumbers, hay, pumpkins, soy beans, watermelons, and wheat.
+6. Some crops grown in Maryland are corn, cucumbers, hay, pumpkins, soybeans, watermelons, and wheat.

-7. Some cool places to visit while in Maryland are: Ocean City located in Worcester County, Deep Creek Lake located in Garrett County, and Assateague Island.
+7. Some cool places to visit in Maryland are Ocean City in Worcester County, Deep Creek Lake in Garrett County, and Assateague Island.

-9. Maryland can get very hot and very cold depending on the time of year.
-The hottest temperature ever recorded in Maryland was 109 degrees Fahrenheit in Cumberland, Maryland on July 10, 1936.
-The coldest temperature ever recorded in Maryland was -40 degrees (40 degrees below zero) Fahrenheit in Oakland, Maryland on January 13, 1912.
+9. Maryland can get very hot and cold depending on the time of year.
+The hottest temperature recorded in Maryland was 109 degrees Fahrenheit in Cumberland, Maryland, on July 10, 1936.
+The coldest temperature ever recorded in Maryland was -40 degrees (40 degrees below zero) Fahrenheit in Oakland, Maryland, on January 13, 1912.

-Share a cool fact about Maryland with us?
+Share a remarkable fact about Maryland with us?

 Get your free printable Maryland worksheet here: